mmu-webdesign/Level4-web-term-1/HTML/html01/07-links.md

 > It will be up to you as the coder, but remember:

-1. A good target size
+1. A good target size.

-1. but not over large - don't link the whole sentence
+1. But not over large - don't link the whole sentence.

-1. Works/makes sense out of context
+1. Works/makes sense out of context.

 ### Task 5

+- Return to `exercise-06.html` in your editor.

-> Add two more links to BBC Sports in the next two paragraphs
+- Add two more links to BBC Sports in the next two paragraphs.

 - Find the text **Formula One** and turn it into a link using - `https://www.bbc.co.uk/sport/formula1`

 - Find the text **Football Gossip** and turn it into a link using - `https://www.bbc.co.uk/sport/football/gossip`

+- Save `exercise-06.html`, refresh the page in your browser.

 ### Task 6

-> Add the final link which is to a WebAIM article that provides more information on best practices for link text.
+- Add the final link to `exercise-06.html`

+- Create a link to this WebAIM article that provides more information on best practices for link text.

 - Find the text **Link Text and Appearance** and turn it into a link using - `https://webaim.org/techniques/hypertext/link_text`

+- Save `exercise-06.html`, refresh the page in your browser.

 ### Solution